tvkitchen/base/docs/DATA_TYPES.md

 STREAM content is generally pulled from an Ingestion Engine and passed to the countertop.

 * `STREAM.ALL` - Any type of stream data.
-* `STREAM.DATA` - Buffers representing a portion of data stream.
+* `STREAM.CONTAINER` - Buffers representing a portion of an mpegts data stream.

 ### TEXT
 * `TEXT.ALL` - Any type of text data.